The Rooibos Industry-wide Benefit-sharing Agreement

 In South Africa, the National Environmental Management: Biodiversity Act 10 of 2004 and the Bioprospecting, Access and Benefit Sharing Regulation of 2008 were enacted in order to provide a regulatory framework for ABS.
 The South African legislative framework goes beyond Nagoya Protocol’s standard of regulating “genetic components” of resources to regulating the utilisation of the whole of the indigenous biological resource.
 This policy approach has been crucial for the San and Khoikhoi with regards to Rooibos and social justice.

-The National Khoi & San Council, represented by Natural Justice, negotiated on behalf of thirty Khoikhoi and San communities from South Africa, and three Cederberg farming communities of Wupperthal, Niewouldtville and Suid Bokkeveld, who are indigenous primary producers of Rooibos.
-The National Khoi & San Council was established in 1999 by South Africa’s former President Nelson Mandela.
-It is currently a national, non-statutory body, set up to negotiate the constitutional recognition of the Khoikhoi and San peoples of South Africa, and recognised by government as legitimately representing the interests of the Khoikhoi and San.
-The National Khoi & San Council represents the following groupings: The San, Griqua, Nama, Cape Khoi and the Koranna.
+The National Khoisan Council, represented by Natural Justice, negotiated on behalf of thirty Khoikhoi and San communities from South Africa, and the three Cederberg farming communities of Wupperthal, Niewouldtville and Suid Bokkeveld, who are indigenous primary producers of Rooibos.
+The National Khoisan Council represents the following groupings: The San, Griqua, Nama, Cape Khoi and the Koranna.
+For the purposes of the ABS agreement, the NKC only represented the Khoikhoi and indigenous farming communities, while the South African San Council represented three San communities.

 The Access and Benefit-sharing Agreement